I’m Steve Ollington (Here’s me on Twitter), and this is my quite empty site which currently serves no purpose.

 Whilst at this little agency I needed to ensure I kept learning, so read every decent book I could find, kept up with blogs, and did any SEO relevant courses I could find (which was quite a few).

 After three years I decided I wanted to go and work at another agency so I could immerse myself in the expertise of others and diversify my learning.
 I moved to North Yorkshire and started working at Bronco, which was cool because it meant working under Dave Naylor who knows a lot of stuff.
 I met lots of other awesome people here too.

 In 2012 I moved to London.
 I am a keen supporter of the British Humanist Association, a charity that campaigns for secularism and equality through science, reason, and ethics.
 I approached them with a list of stuff I thought would help them spread awareness and generate some more memberships and donations.
 Essentially it was a proposal for six months of working for them… they took me on as a Digital Strategist and I was there for eight months in the end.
 I implemented a bunch of stuff off the list and got the ball rolling with some others, plus new things came up whilst I was there.
 I enjoyed it immensely and got to meet some incredible and interesting people.
 The experience changed my perception about life in a positive way.

-When my time at the BHA was over, I headed back agency-side working at Distilled (if you know about SEO, you know Distilled… they’re the guys that put on the great conferences!) before joining agenda21 Digital as an SEO Account Director in October 2013, and then becoming Content Director.
+When my time at the BHA was over, I headed back agency-side working at Distilled (if you know about SEO, you know Distilled… they’re the guys that put on the great conferences!) before joining agenda21 Digital as an SEO Account Director in October 2013, and then becoming Head of Content.
 This is where I am currently and where I plan to remain from here on out